Level/community/README.md

 ### Where do I start?

 The [`level`](https://github.com/Level/level) module is the recommended way to get started.
 It offers a persistent database that works in Node.js and browsers.
-To store data in a different way, you might like:
+To store data in a different way you might like `level-mem` for example, which exports the same API as `level` but stores data in-memory.

-- `level-mem` to keep data in-memory (Node.js and browsers)
-- `level-rocksdb` to use RocksDB instead of LevelDB (Node.js only).

 Visit [`level/awesome`](https://github.com/Level/awesome) to discover more modules.

 ### What is `abstract-level`?

 _If you are new to Level, there is a quick answer: `abstract-level` is the new core of Level on top of which several databases are (or will be) implemented.
-If you're already familiar with Level modules (before 2022) and have used `level`, `levelup`, `abstract-leveldown`, `encoding-down` or `deferred-leveldown`, read on._
+Read on if you're already familiar with Level modules (before 2022) and have used `level`, `levelup`, `abstract-leveldown`, `encoding-down` or `deferred-leveldown`._

 Back in 2012, [`levelup`](https://github.com/Level/levelup) offered a Node.js binding for Google's LevelDB.
 Authored by Rod Vagg, `levelup` exposed the features of LevelDB in a Node.js-friendly way.
 It had streams, binary support, encodings... all the goodies.
 Later on, the binding was moved to `leveldown`, so that other stores could be swapped in while retaining the friendly API of `levelup`.